dstroot/blog-next/_posts/2017-10-10-1791-we-did-not-see-this-coming.md

 ---
-title: '1791: We Did Not See This Coming'
+title: "1791: We Did Not See This Coming"
 excerpt: 'The Second Amendment was passed fifteen years after the American Revolution, in 1791, as part of the Bill of Rights.
 This was just three years after the Constitution was ratified in 1788.
 The complete Second Amendment of